rdkcentral/rdkservices/docs/api/XCastPlugin.md

 <a name="registerApplications"></a>
 ## *registerApplications*

-This API allows application to whitelist the apps, which support dial service with xcast service.
-Application can register single or multiple apps by passing application list.
-Calling this api again, with a new set of APP names, will append those APPs to the existing whitelist.
-Passing an existing whitelisted APP name, with a modified property value, will update the curresponding field in the APP whitelist.
+Registers an application.
+This allows to whitelist the apps which support dial service.
+To dynamically update the app list, same API should be called with the updated list.

 ### Events